-The MA program in History at Emporia State University is designed to transform students of history into historians.
-The program is intended to both broaden and to sharpen students' study of the subject.
-The MA degree may be obtained by following one of four degree concentrations:
+The program is intended to both broaden and to sharpen students' study of US history from the colonial period to the present.
+The MA degree includes 4 degree concentrations:

 In all of these concentrations, those who successfully complete this program are highly motivated, interested in the factual and theoretical aspects of the field, and able to demonstrate through a variety of written and oral forms their commitment to excellence.
 Working together, the faculty and students create an atmosphere in which the requisite skills in critical thinking, research, and writing are taught, explained, nurtured, and evaluated.
 The program produces graduates who attain a level of performance and expertise that allows them to move on to additional graduate studies, teaching, archival work, public history, or other activities related to the discipline.

 The Graduate Resources web pages and the History MA Policy & Guidelines Manual contain specific information about the History MA program.
 For general information (tuition & fees, financial aid, etc.) about graduate study at Emporia State, please visit the Graduate School webpage.